apereo/cas/cas-server-documentation/installation/X509-Authentication.md

 ## X.509 Webflow Configuration

-Replace all instances of the `generateLoginTicket` transition in other states with `startX509Authenticate`.
+Replace all instances of the `initializeLoginForm` transition in other states with `startX509Authenticate`.